 Do not use the word “essay” in your essay.
 In fact, don’t talk about the fact that what is being read is a piece of writing at all.
 Your reader knows it is writing.

 I do not exist (Neither Does this class)

-It can be cute when a student refers to me or the class in their writing.
-Sometimes it is a little joke on the side: "The author use a variety of allusions (I didn’t say a lot because Lydon hates it, HA").”
+It can be legitimately cute when a student refers to me or the class in their writing.
+Sometimes it is a little joke on the side: "The author uses a variety of allusions (I didn’t say a lot because Lydon hates it, HA).”
 Sometimes it is a little too much honesty: “I know this isn’t my best work, but I’m struggling to get all my homework done.”
-In any cases like these, acknowledging your teacher or the class weakens the essay itself.
+In cases like these, acknowledging your teacher or the class weakens the essay itself.

 I really do enjoy these notes though, so please write them on the side, at the top, on the bottom or on the back.
 But write them in pen.
 Make them feel passed directly to me and not part of the essay.
 Let me know that this assignment was hard or that you are struggling with a skill.
 Annotate the choices you made based on this Arbitrary List of Things Anathema to Good Essays.
 I really will enjoy it!
 But keep me and the class out of the essay itself.

 I often look at a whole essay before reading the first words and I can often arrive at a couple tentative conclusions based solely on the paragraph lengths.
 Here are things I might think: